 By choosing plants that positively interact with your leeks, you may reap bigger harvests, deter pests, and make better use of your space.

-In this article, we’ll explore some of the best companions for leeks that you should consider adding to your garden.
-We’ll also highlight some of the ones to avoid planting nearby.
+In this article, we will explore some of the best companions for leeks that you should consider adding to your garden.
+We will also highlight some plants to avoid planting nearby.

 Good Companion Plants for Leeks